dianahmed21/movies/README.md

 - This project using playwright (e2e test) version 1.38.1
 - For settings you can go to folder e2e-playwright and click file example.spec.ts
-- For running : npx playwright tes
+- For simple settings, you can generate test code like video record with syntax : npx playwright codegen localhost:4200
+- Running Test : npx playwright test
+- Running Debug Test : npx playwright test --headed --debug
 - For detail settings and easier you cun running : npx playwright codegen and make record code according to your wishes
 - For more details, you can see via the following link : https://playwright.dev/